 MIPd - Managing international partnerships digitally

-> The purpose of the project is to develop the digitally supported MIPd model for the management of international sales partnerships and thus contributes to the success of Swiss SMEs in their export business.
+The purpose of the project was to develop the digitally supported MIPd model for the management of international sales partnerships and thus contribute to the success of Swiss SMEs in their export business.

-> - Lead school School of Engineering and Computer Science
+- Lead school School of Engineering and Computer Science

 Institute for Data Applications and Security (IDAS)

 Institute for Marketing & Global Management